Discover 10 Highlights from Art Basel Paris 2025

 Art Basel Paris 2025 Photo: Art Basel

-Among the impressive masterworks, there were also many exciting new discoveries to be made, with two curatorially-driven sectors.
-The Emergence section, dedicated to 16 solo presentations by rising artists and younger galleries, offered an injection of fresh energy.
-Suspended above the main floor, these booths became a destination for those scouting the next big thing.
-In sharp contrast, Premise offered ten focused, historical projects, often incorporating works predating 1900.
+Alongside the main galleries presented on the lower floor, upstairs, there were also many exciting discoveries to be made, with two curatorial, thematic sectors.
+The Emergence section is dedicated to 16 solo presentations by emerging artists and younger galleries, which offered an injection of fresh energy.
+Premise, meanwhile, offered ten focused, historical projects, often incorporating works predating 1900.

 Person looking at a colorful abstract painting in an art gallery with sculptures displayed nearby